-Total Workload Units (excluding support activities)
+Total Workload Units (including support activities)

-2. Total Compensation Expense to Direct Operating Expense (%)
+2. Sick Leave Expense to Total Compensation Expense (%)

-The percentage of the direct operating expense of a functional centre which is attributable to the total compensation expense.
-It is calculated by dividing the total compensation expense for all personnel by the direct operating expense in a given period.
+The percentage of the compensation expense of a functional centre which is attributable to the sick leave expense.
+It is calculated by dividing the sick leave expense for all personnel by the total compensation expense in a given period.

-Total Compensation Expense for all Personnel x 100 Direct Operating Expense
+Sick Leave Expense for all Personnel x 100 Total Compensation Expense